andreasmang/claire/doc/README-EXTLIBS.md

 ./build_libs.sh --help
 ```

 This will provide information on what parameters you can parse.
 Ideally it should be sufficient to do `./build_libs.sh --build`.
-This will install all libraries in a local folder called "lib" in [external](../external/)).
+This will install all libraries in a local folder called "lib" in [external](../external/)) (see above).
 You can also build the individual libraries one after another.
 For instructions do `./build_libs.sh --help`.
 If you use **IntelMPI** add the `--useimpi` option.

 If the wrapper for your MPI implementation does **not** provide `mpicc` and `mpicxx` you will have to pass the MPI compiler manually (**not tested**)